 The worldwide COVID-19 pandemic has affected everything about our lives, ranging from something as simple as shopping for daily necessities right up to huge events on the world stage — like, say, the Olympic Games.

-Alongside all this, there are suggestions from World Athletics president Lord Coe that the Games may need to be held behind closed doors, while there are concerns that the worldwide rollout of the various coronavirus vaccines may create a certain amount of unfair inequality among the athletes.
+Alongside all this, there have been suggestions from World Athletics president Lord Coe that the Games may need to be held behind closed doors, while there are concerns that the worldwide rollout of the various coronavirus vaccines may create a certain amount of unfair inequality among the athletes.
 What a big ol’ mess, eh?

 Bollocks to all that, though, because Sega has provided us with a highly enjoyable way to enjoy the Olympics from the comfort of our own home.
 And no need to go through with all that pesky training, either!